Busting The Myths Behind Raising Children With More Than One Language

 Yes.

-In fact, adult bilinguals code-mix too when speaking to other bilinguals.
+Adult bilinguals code-mix too when speaking to other bilinguals.
 It is often used to emphasize something or express emotion.

 Should my child be speaking equally well in both languages?